serverless/blog/posts/2017-12-20-why-did-we-build-another-aws-lambda-monitoring-product-thundra.md

 # Enter: Thundra
 We ended up implementing an in-house monitoring product, [Thundra](https://www.thundra.io), to bring deeper observability to our Lambdas in deployment.

 AWS X-ray already did a great job with end-to-end observability, so we piggybacked on X-ray for visibility.
-We added a way to enrich X-Ray with trace IDs, so you can view your traces there directly.
+We added a way to enrich X-Ray with trace IDs, so we could view our traces there directly.

 We also incorporated several additional metrics & logging features into Thundra, to pick up where X-Ray left off.